ellxoo/discord-bot-base/README.md

 # 🤖 Discord Bot Base

-A super-awesome, lightweight Discord bot using Python and discord.py with cool slash commands! ✨
+A super-awesome, lightweight Discord bot using Python and discord.py

 ## ⭐ Features